Jingxuaw/PRS-project_Your-Dietician/README.md

 * for face_recognition libaray, first pip install dlib-19.17.99-cp37-cp37m-win_amd64.whl.
 Then pip install face_recognition.

-# Functions display
+# Instructions & Functions display
+Open IE Browser, go to the Tools-->Internet options-->Security-->Custom level-->Set all sub-options of Activex controls and plug-ins to "enable".

+Run the main.py in folder "Your Dietician".

-Running the project on http://127.0.0.1:2020/ to reach the index page
+Run the project on http://127.0.0.1:2020/ to reach the index page

 ## Calorie Bank